googlecreativelab/aiexperiments-ai-duet/README.md

 ## INSTALLATION

 A.I.
-Duet only works with [Python 2.7](https://www.python.org/download/releases/2.7/).
+Duet only works with [Python 2.7](https://www.python.org/download/releases/2.7/) and it was tested with Node v6.
 There are two basic ways of installing A.I.
 Duet: with Docker or without Docker.

 If you already have a Python environment setup, install all of the server dependencies and start the server by typing the following in the terminal: